rlabrador/tapdev/README.md

 # tapdev
-Odoo Module that manage the new french extra school activities and their time tables.
+Odoo Module that manage new french extra school activities and their time tables.
 (TAP : Temps Activité Périscolaire)